 “Type 2 diabetes is absolutely an epidemic,” said Nicole Schneider, Marshfield Clinic Health System endocrinology nurse practitioner.
 “There are so many medical problems that come along with diabetes.
 And it’s expensive to treat.”

 Aside from the impact on our economy and health care system, diabetes can have a devastating effect on those who suffer from it.
 Complications can include cardiovascular disease, nerve damage, kidney disease, eye problems, poor circulation and limb amputations.

 Type 1 vs. type 2 diabetes

 Type 1 diabetes occurs when the pancreas no longer produces insulin.
 Insulin allows the body’s cells to use glucose as energy.
-Type 1 diabetes usually begins in childhood or early adulthood.
+Type 1 usually begins in childhood or early adulthood.
 It is an autoimmune disease in which the immune system destroys insulin-making cells.
 It is the most common chronic disease in childhood.

 Why people get diabetes

 Genetics and environmental factors play a role in developing type 1 and type 2 diabetes.
 Lifestyle factors play a much larger role in developing type 2.